mareforma.open(path=None, *, ...)

 Retry external DOI verification for every claim currently flagged unresolved=1.

-DOIs in supports[]/contradicts[] are HEAD-checked against Crossref and DataCite at assert_claim time.
+supports[]/contradicts[] are HEAD-checked against Crossref and DataCite at assert_claim time.
 If the registries are unreachable, the claim persists with unresolved=True and is ineligible for REPLICATED promotion until refresh_unresolved() confirms the DOIs.

 Returns dict with keys checked, resolved, still_unresolved.